 U.S. citizens: Passports are required.
 Visas are not required for stays of 90 days or less; however, you must show proof of onward travel (your return airline ticket).

 For more information, see travel.state.gov.

+- Have a variety of options to start your trip: ATM card(s), credit card(s), and some dollars to exchange. - Contact your credit-card company for details on fees and card use when traveling.

+CURRENCY

-CURRENCY New Zealand uses the New Zealand dollar (NZD).
+New Zealand uses the New Zealand dollar (NZD).
 For up-to-date exchange rates, see oanda.com.

+Important

-Travel Tip Have a variety of options to start your trip: ATM card(s), credit card(s), and some dollars to exchange.
-Important Since you will likely need NZDs to pay for your taxi to the hotel or any unforeseen situations, it is a good idea to change some money or withdraw some local currency immediately upon your arrival at the airport.
-TIME ZONE New Zealand is 17 hours ahead of Eastern Standard Time.
+Since you will likely need NZDs to pay for your taxi to the hotel or any unforeseen situations, it is a good idea to change some money or withdraw some local currency immediately upon your arrival at the airport.

+TIME ZONE

+New Zealand is 17 hours ahead of Eastern Standard Time.
 For more information on worldwide time zones, see worldtimezone.com.

-PHONE & INTERNET New Zealand country code: +64 Cell phone coverage throughout New Zealand is extensive, but cannot be guaranteed to be accessible on all American phone models or to work at all times while on the trail or in remote areas.
+PHONE & INTERNET

+New Zealand country code: +64

+Cell phone coverage throughout New Zealand is extensive, but cannot be guaranteed to be accessible on all American mobile carriers or to function at all times while on the trail or in remote areas.
 For more information regarding international phone use, please refer to countrywalkers.com/phones.

-Internet access is generally very good in towns and villages; however, it is not guaranteed at all of the hotels used on tour.
+Internet access is generally very good in towns and villages; however, it is not guaranteed at all of the hotels used on the tour.
 For more details regarding Wi-Fi availability, please refer to the Tour Itinerary Overview.

+LANGUAGE

-LANGUAGE The official language of New Zealand is English.
+The official language of New Zealand is English.
 Maori is the language of its indigenous people.

 While knowledge of the Maori language is not necessary, you may want to learn some fun and useful phrases; see the enclosed Reading Guide for a suggested phrase book or New Zealand Tourism's website for a short tutorial: newzealand.com/us/feature/new-zealand-culture-maori/.

+ELECTRICITY

-Travel Tip - Bringing your own hair dryer or other electrical device?
-You'll need a travel converter, available at most hardware, travel, or consumer electronic stores. - For laptops or an electronic device with a dual voltage switch, you'll need the adapter plug but not a converter.
-ELECTRICITY Alternating current of 230V and 50Hz is used in New Zealand.
+Alternating current of 230V and 50Hz is used in New Zealand.
 Outlets accept a flat three-pin plug.
 For a full listing of electrical outlets worldwide, see electricaloutlet.org.

+WEATHER

-WEATHER The seasons in New Zealand are opposite those in North America: spring is September through November, summer is December through February, and autumn is March through May.
+The seasons in New Zealand are opposite those in North America: spring is September through November, summer is December through February, and autumn is March through May.
 With a temperate climate, seasonal variations are noticeable, but are only extreme in the mountains, where the peaks remain snowcapped year-round.
 November is a late spring month, with gardens and wildflowers in bloom and bright clear days: daytime temperatures are in the mid-60s (F), and nights are cool (lows around mid-40s).
 December through February is high summer, with average daytime temperatures in the 70s during the day and the 50s at night.
 The weather is warm and dry with very low humidity.
 In March, it begins to cool down, but remains sunny, with daytime temperatures in the 60s, and nights in the high 40s to low 50s.
 Due to the rainforest climate of the West Coast, wet weather in this area is definitely a possibility during all seasons.
-For up-to-date forecasts, see qwikcast.com.
-For historical average temperatures and rainfall, see weatherbase.com.
-FOOD & DRINK